NATURAL WOOLS, COLOR AND MULTI-COLOR/BLEND FIBERS, SILKS, ANGORA, SYNTHETICS, HEMP, NEW IMPORTED FIBERS.Click here or title above for old categories.

 I had a cow, Bella.
 I loved my cow, and always wll.
 She was rescued from a trip on the meat truck, as she was mixed breed.
 She arrived 3 days old and 60 lbs., on the front seat of Cody's Honda Civic.
 I still get to see her at an organic dairy farm next to my older sons' (Ben and Cody) rental house.

-However, when she got to be 500+ lbs. and was rearing up on her hind legs, safety minded (husband's coercion) sent her to be a mother.
+However, when she got to be 500+ lbs. and was rearing up on her hind legs in heat every few weeks (quicker than human women), safety minded (husband's coercion) sent her to be a mother.
 We joke that we are "Special Acres".

 My experience is a career of helping children and families in need of social services.
 That is how I met Bill 11 years ago -- an assignment that I simply didn't want to go on.
 It lead to our friendship, and eventual marriage.
 My hobby-ist background is as a superb felter (according to others), weaver, and a rapidly evolving spinner.